-For example, we may use Customer Data to provide a personalized experience, improve service reliability, or improve features and functionality of the Online Service.
+For example, we may use Customer Data to provide a personalized experience, improve Service reliability, or improve features and functionality of the Online Service.
 Yaware will not use Customer Data or derive information from it for any advertising or similar commercial purposes.
 “Customer Data” means all data, including all text, sound, video, or image files, and software, that are provided to Yaware by, or on behalf of, you or your end users through use of the Online Service.
 Customer Data is not Administrator Data, Payment Data, or Support Data.

-Administrator Data includes the name, phone number, and email address you provide, as well as aggregated usage information related to your account and administrative data, such as the controls you select, associated with your account.
-We use Administrator Data to provide the Online Services, complete transactions, service the account, and detect and prevent fraud.
+Administrator Data includes the name, phone number, and email address you provide, as well as aggregated usage information related to your Account and administrative data, such as the controls you select, associated with your Account.
+We use Administrator Data to provide the Online Services, complete transactions, service the Account, and detect and prevent fraud.

-We may use Administrator Data to contact you to provide information about your account, subscriptions, billing, and updates to the Online Services, including information about new features, security or other technical issues.
+We may use Administrator Data to contact you to provide information about your Account, subscriptions, billing, and updates to the Online Services, including information about new features, security or other technical issues.
 You will not be able to unsubscribe from these non-promotional communications.

-Subject to your contact preferences, we may also contact you regarding information and offers about other products and services, or share your contact information with Yaware's partners.
-You may manage your contact preferences or update your information in your account profile.
+Subject to your contact preferences, we may also contact you regarding information and offers about other products and Services, or share your contact information with Yaware's partners.
+You may manage your contact preferences or update your information in your Account profile.

 Administrator Data may also include contact information of your colleagues and friends if you agree to provide it to Yaware for the limited purpose of sending them an invitation to use the Online Services; we may contact those individuals with communications that may include information about you, such as your name and email address.

-- Support Data is the information we collect when you contact or engage Yaware for support.It includes information you submit in a support request or provide when you send error log files.
+It includes information you submit in a support request or provide when you send error log files.
 It may also include information about hardware, software, and other details gathered related to the support incident, such as contact or authentication information, chat session personalization, information about the condition of the application when the fault occurred, system and registry data about software installations and hardware configurations, and error-tracking files.
-In addition to using Support Data to resolve your support incident, we use Support Data to operate, improve and personalize the products and services we offer.
+In addition to using Support Data to resolve your support incident, we use Support Data to operate, improve and personalize the products and Services we offer.

 Support may be provided through phone, email, or online chat.
 Phone conversations, online chat sessions, or RA sessions with support professionals may be recorded and/or monitored.